-The word “hustle” for a long time has been viewed negatively and is usually associated with immoral behaviour and fraud.
+For a long time, the word "hustle" has been viewed negatively and is usually associated with immoral behaviour and fraud.
 Nowadays, it is a term that every founder or entrepreneur wants to be associated with as its perception has changed.
-The market is saturated with businesses in every niche; in order to distinguish yourself from, and outperform competitors - you’ve got to be a hustler.
+The market has become saturated with businesses in every niche; to distinguish yourself from and outperform competitors.

 "Hustle means to work hard relentlessly in the face of discomfort to achieve your goals" - Josh Meah

-Dylan Houlihan, founder of Swift Salary described hustling as “a state of mind”, and further outlined what it means to him:
+Dylan Houlihan, the founder of Swift Salary, described hustling as "a state of mind" and further outlined what it means to him: